We moved to Miami in 1947 from Yonkers, New York.

 My brother and I were thrown off the bus once because we sat in the rear of the bus, which was not for white folks and when we refused to move the driver made us get off the bus.

 My family has a great history of music.
 My mother played piano with the New York Philharmonic as a teenager and we always had a piano in the house.

-My brother (7 1/2 years older than me) played jazz piano and I started playing drums when I was 4.
+My brother (nine years older than I) played jazz piano and I started playing drums when I was 4.
 I began playing at the Coral Gables Youth Center with two kids from junior high, Bob Rauchman and Elliot Midwood.